Changissnz/selfinterest/README.md

 ## More on philosophies of self-interest #72

 Advanced persistent threats are a category of adversarial organization that are worthy enough for elaboration in the area of security.
+Belligerence is the characteristic in many forms and degrees, difficult to quantify for control.